 It is possible to cause the agents to change from one state to another by controlling the number of agents in the collective who are informed about the location of some desired object.
 This is done as follows.

 A stakeholder is an agent that is influenced by the group and also influenced by its interaction with a human operator.
-In [3], Couzin showed how a limited number of stakeholders can be used to influence the behavior of a flock.
-In other work, we have shown that not only can stakeholders allow a human to control the direction of a flock, but that stakeholders can also be used to control a torus and dynamically switch between attractors.
+In [3], Couzin showed how a limited number of stakeholders influence the behavior of a flock.
+In other prior work, we have shown that not only can stakeholders allow a human to control the direction of a flock, but that stakeholders can also be used to control a torus and dynamically switch between attractors.

 Recall that N represents the number of agents in the collective.
 We assume that the human operator can broadcast a desired location to M < N stakeholder agents.
 By broadcasting a reference input to a limited number of agents a human may influence the movement of the swarm and even cause the group to switch attractors.